jeff-hykin/ible/documentation/checklist.md

         - rounding issue for createdAt

 Future:
+- would be much more efficient to do file-watching on the videos path instead of recursively listing all of them
+    - if there are too many videos this could actually cause a computation problem of too many requests for listing (memory leak and slow cpu)
+- how to do markers
+    - `m` for instant marker
+- how to update the end-time of the segment
+    - if untouched, have it update with the video time
+    - enter to create
+    - enter again to save
+- how to handle video "done" for both labeling and verification
+- how to do CSV format (including escaping)
 - _
     - give a notification for creating a new label (maybe on unfocus)
     - It beign an app